 - I prefer to use Shanghai-Style Dumpling Wrappers by Twin Marquis.
 Please note that wonton wrappers are not a suitable substitute for dumpling wrappers.

 - Freeze uncooked dumplings by arranging in a single layer on a tray or sheet pan.
 Freeze until firm, then transfer to freezer bags.
+Cook the dumplings either thawed or from a frozen state.
+They may require a bit longer to cook if frozen.

 - Depending on how generously you fill your dumpling wrappers you may end up with leftover wrappers.
 I sometimes yield closer to 35 than 45 dumplings.
 Use the extra wrappers to make creative dumplings using leftovers.
 Braised beef or chicken are both delicious options for on the fly dumpling fillings.
 You could also make dessert dumplings with some mashed sweet potatoes with cinnamon and brown sugar.
 Think outside the box and have some fun!